Leaked Damage Assessment Shows Government Mostly Interested In Investigating Leakers, Withholding Information From Public

-from the but-of-course dept
+from the oh,-and-terrorists,-I-suppose dept

 The Intercept has just released an interesting document from its Snowden stash: an unredacted damage assessment of the New York Times' 2005 exposure of the NSA's warrantless wiretapping program -- a program that saw the agency monitoring the emails and phone calls of US citizens.

 It's not that the government hasn't made damage assessments public before.
 It just does it very, very rarely and mostly for self-serving reasons.
 The most recent publications of damage assessments were in response to the Snowden leaks.
 The released assessments were heavily-redacted and made plenty of unfounded assertions about the damage done to the national security infrastructure by the leaks.

 This 2005 damage assessment was never released.
 It was purely an internal document.
 Thanks to it being part of Snowden's package of leaked documents, it can be read without the sort of excessive redaction the government deploys when discussing even the most inane (or obvious) aspects of national security.